derbalkon/B360M-CoffeeLake-Hackintosh/README.md

 - Added **Medium Security** of Apple Secure Boot, which means `SecureBootModel` set to `Default`, `ApECID` set to `0` and `DmgLoading` set to `Signed`
 - Set `AdviseWindows` to `false` as EFI partition is first on the Windows drive
 - Deleted `ExFatDxe.efi`
-- *Note*: Hotkeys to launch BootKicker now works fine as OpenCore now won't reset input protocols any more
+- *Note*: Hotkeys to launch picker now works fine as OpenCore now won't reset input protocols any more

 ### 08/04/2020